Get to Know City Hall

 The first step is to figure out which department handles the issue that is of concern.
 Refer to the organization chart to see how the city says it is organized.

 In Beverly Hills the City Manager has responsibility for the day-to-day running of the city.
 The City Council makes the policy (our five members represent every district in the city in an at-large system) and hires the manager.
 And our departments implement the policies and programs.

 Commissions are merely advisory to City Council (with the exception of the Planning Commission which is a policy-making body).

 A rough metaphor is that the Council runs the railroad; the City Manager makes the trains run on time; and the commissions & committees do the engineering.
-For an issue, one usually begins at the bottom of the org chart with a committee or commission.

-- Planning Commission is the policy-setting body for land use and planning matters.
-It would be the body that handles parking set-asides, for example, and other project-level requirements.
-Reach a Planning staffer at (310) 285-1141.
+- Planning Commission is the policy-setting body for land use.
+Reach a commission staffer at (310) 285-1124.

 We always encourage cyclists to drop in on City Council and commission meetings in order to learn first-hand how your city government works (or doesn’t).
 Join us in reminding officials that safety matters.
 When you call City Hall, let us know what you find out.